11 Tips for Moving During the School Year with Children

 Ask Them to Help You

 Children love to feel that you value their help.
 Make them an active part of the moving process.
-Give them daily tasks designed to get the moving done quickly.
-Ask them to sort through their belongings, deciding what to keep and what to give away.
+Give them daily tasks designed to get the moving done quickly, also ask them to keep a workbook which will make them far more responsible and organized.
+Ask them to sort through their belongings like books and school projects, deciding what to keep and what to give away before the move.
 Praise them every time they pitch in to help.